LexiKnight/neighborhoods_toronto/README.md

 ## Statement on LLM usage

-Aspects of the code the abstract, introduction, data, results and discussion were written with the help of ChatGTP and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code the abstract, introduction, data, results and discussion were written with the help of Chat GPT and the entire chat history is available in inputs/llms/usage.txt.